 Winner: Chase Sapphire Preferred® Card

 While it's technically a travel card, the Chase Sapphire Preferred® Card has one of the best signup bonuses in the business.
-When you apply and are subsequently approved for the card, you are eligible for the Chase Sapphire Preferred® Card's sizable signing bonus of 60,000 points.
-But before you can receive this bonus you must hold up your end of the bargain which is to spend $4,000 inside of the first 3 months.
+When you apply and are subsequently approved for the card, you are eligible for the Chase Sapphire Preferred® Card's sizable signing bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.

 You have a few options for redeeming Ultimate Rewards points.
 If you're looking to exchange them for cold hard cash, the points are worth $600 and can be redeemed as soon as they hit your account.
 If you'd like to redeem your points for travel through the Ultimate Rewards travel portal the bonus is worth more.